toliaqat/xenon-wiki/GraphQueryTaskService.md

 The graph query requires the **QueryOption.SELECT_LINKS** option to be set since it uses the selected link values to traverse the logical document graph.

+Since the QueryTask PODO is re-used for the query specifications, most query options are supported (sorting, broadcast, etc)

+### Pagination
+For pagination examples, see the "tree graph with precomputed initial stage results" section below

+### Multi node group graph queries
+Note that the optional **nodeSelectorLink** field, per QueryTask stage specification can direct the query to execute against a specific set of xenon nodes, allowing a graph query to span node groups

 # Examples